It's personal for me!

 "I waited patiently for the LORD to help me, and he turned to me and heard my cry.
 He lifted me out of the pit of despair, out of the mud and the mire.
 He set my feet on solid ground and steadied me as I walked along.
 He has given me a new song to sing, a hymn of praise to our God.
 Many will see what he has done and be amazed.
 They will put their trust in the LORD."

 The pain was excruciating just at the thought that I would be left alone!
-It had always been my mom and me.
-She was the greatest example of a single mother at a time when it was scowled upon especially in a small country town haunted by gossip and lies.
-Nevertheless, she stood strong as a woman of faith in God and in the power of His might.
+It had always been my mom and me after my grandmother went home to be with the Lord when I was 15.
+She was the greatest example of a single mother when it was scowled upon, especially in a small country town haunted by gossip and lies.
+She stood strong as a woman of faith in God and in the power of His might.
 She overcame much adversity and emotional pain.
 Now that I always seek to see things from God’s perspective, I choose to believe that God favored her with grace and mercy by extending her life far beyond the doctors’ prognosis.

 To this day, I am persuaded that there is nothing greater than being in the Presence of the Lord.
 I became convinced that my mother had to be enjoying the fullness of God’s Presence in glory!
-I chose to believe that she was ready to be absent from her decaying body and to be present with the Lord (2 Cor.
+I believed she was ready to be absent from her decaying body and to be present with the Lord (2 Cor.
 5:8; Rev. 14:13).

 “He heals the brokenhearted and binds up their wounds [curing their pains and their sorrows].”
 Psalm 147:3 AMP

 © 2014, 2019, 2022 Queen E. Phillips.
 All rights reserved.
 A Majestic Publication.